+A. Identification of sites of potential emergency, including:

+Building Safety and Security (School Safety Audit Checklis Identification of Sites of Potential Emergencies Guideline The location of potential sites 2101

+B. Plans for taking the following actions in response to an emergence appropriate, including but not limited to: cy where

+Emergency closing 2205

+Early dismissal

+Evacuation (before, during and after school hours, including g security

+during evacuation and evacuation routes)

+Shelter In Place 2220

+• Lockdown 2225

+• Lockout 2226

+Sheltering sites (internal and external) 2230

+Agreements2

-A. Identification of sites of potential emergency, including: Building Safety and Security (School Safety Audit Checklist)2100 Identification of Sites of Potential Emergencies Guideline2101 The location of potential sites B. Plans for taking the following actions in response to an emergency where appropriate, including but not limited to: Emergency closing C. The identification of district resources which may be available for use during an emergency, including the identification of personnel and other resources.
-Student/Staff Populations
+C. The identification of district resources which may be available for an emergency, including the identification of personnel and other •

+Student/Staff Populations2 300 - 2301

+Personnel Resources

+Communication Resources, Specifics

+Transportation Resources

+•